6 Best Air Purifiers for Your Home 2023

-This air purifier from LG, however, prioritizes peace and quiet, and earns our stamp of approval as the best quiet air purifier for 2022.
+This air purifier from LG, however, prioritizes peace and quiet, and earns our stamp of approval as the best quiet air purifier.

 Operating at a “whisper-quiet” 25 decibels (AKA the approximate loudness of a whisper), you’ll hardly notice it’s there, even as it’s working hard to purify your air.

 Other key features include 360-degree purification and a rotating Clean Booster head to evenly distribute clean air with farther reach.